alpguvenir/UniversumBE/README.md

 <h2>Deploying the application</h2>

 Create an access key from > Account Settings > Security Credentials
-- add key id and access key to: /Users/{User}/.aws/credentials
+- add key id and access key to the file located in your local: /Users/{User}/.aws/credentials

 To deploy the application to AWS Lambda server install aws sam (https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) and follow below:
-- sam build
+- sam build (profile needs to be specified in application.properties)
 - sam deploy --guided

 $${\color{red}Red xyz}$$